BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_FacetData.md

 }
 ```
 This method returns an array containing the indexes of the facet belonging to the block containing the point at the coordinates (x, y, z).
-If (x, y, z) aren't in any block or if there are facets in the block containing (x, y, z), it returns `null`.
+If (x, y, z) aren't in any block or if there is no facet in the block containing (x, y, z), it returns `null`.
 So you can retrieve this way all the facets near some position and do your own treatment.
 This method can be called as many times you need, even in the render loop.
 It doesn't allocate any object in memory.